-Having done it ourselves, we are big believers in seeing Norway by a cruise.
+Having done it ourselves, we are big believers in seeing Norway on a cruise.
 Our particular itinerary started in Trømso and sailed up to the Northernmost point in Europe, Nordkapp, before turning around and heading all the way south to Bergen.

-Along the way we stopped off in famous villages, small off the beaten path islands, explored many of Norway’s understated natural wonders and of course, some of the most famous too.
+Along the way, we stopped off infamous villages, small off the beaten path islands, explored many of Norway’s understated natural wonders and of course, some of the most famous too.

-This kind of itinerary was made possible by choosing to cruise on a small ship versus a mega ship.
+This kind of itinerary was made possible by choosing to cruise on a small ship versus a mega-ship.
 We were able to get into places where few other travelers visit, let alone other cruise ships.
 Many of the places we visited are not possible to visit unless you are on a small ship.